Employee Relations

 LITEON is committed to recruiting, hiring, training, compensating, promoting, contracting, retiring, and providing other employment conditions without regard to race, color, religion, national origin, gender, sexual orientation, age, disability or other characteristic protected by law.
 LITEON is striving to become a workplace where workforce diversity and equal opportunity are respected and implemented.

-Employee Satisfaction/Engagement Survey
+Employee Wellbeing/Engagement Survey

 Labor Unions